Ciela-Institute/caustics/paper.md

 analysis can be reproduced in the lower level. `Caustics` thus provides a straightforward pipeline for users to move from beginner to expert.
-Users at all levels are encouraged to investigate the documentation as the code includes extensive docstrings for all functions, including units for most functions.
+Users at all levels are encouraged to investigate the documentation as the code includes extensive information for all methods, including units for most functions.
 This transparency not only aids in understanding and utilizing the functions correctly but also enhances the reliability and educational value of the software.